California Electrical Accidents Lawyer

 Electrocution is caused by an electric shock from exposure to high voltage electricity.
 Even a small electrical current can cause fibrillation of the heart, while larger currents could cause serious burns and cellular damage.

 The severity of the electrocution injuries will depend on different factors.
-These include the amount of voltage, duration of contact, pathway though the body, among others.
+These include the amount of voltage, duration of contact, a pathway through the body, among others.

 Electrocution injuries are not the most common type of injury, but official statistics show that dozens of people are lethally injured after contacting sources of electricity and hundreds of others are severely injured every year.